 Instagram: The Wandering Core

-The chaos & cultural diversity of India demands time and which is why I recommend my top picks for 2019.
+The chaos & cultural diversity of India demands time and which is why I recommend my top picks for you to visit.

 The capital of India since our independence & also the historic capital for many centuries, Delhi has a lot to offer.
 The monuments dating back to the third century, the Mughal empire and even the British influence are like hidden in plain sight here.

 Tourists often use Delhi as a pit stop for making their way to the Taj, but I suggest spending a few days in the city.
 Soak in the chaos of Old Delhi in the cramped lanes of Chandni Chowk while relishing some of the best street food in the country.
 And, no, I’m not exaggerating!

 Take a heritage tour starting with the Qutub Minar, Humayun’s Tomb & lesser-known Safdarjung Tomb.
 Finally, drive in the manicured roads of Lutyens, India & get lost in the Connaught Place to get a hint of the British sway.

 The foothills of the Himalayas, this state caught the attention of the British rulers as well.
 The hill stations like Manali & Shimla are popular with locals but the real beauty of the mountains is in the upper regions of Spiti, Sangla, and Kaza.

 Take the Volvo bus or hire a cab to enjoy the beauty of the snow-capped mountains, and you wouldn’t come back disappointed.
 The stargazing in Spiti, the dangerous roads of Kinnaur & the border of Chitkul touching Tibet will give you a lifetime of memories.

 If the tranquil beaches & quaint towns cover your fantasy for a perfect vacation, then Pondicherry is your answer.
 The city once ruled by the French still has a vivid influence on France.